Abstract submission (click here to submit your paper)

 Please note that although individual authors may submit several papers for this prize session, each author can only present one paper in this session.

 Case Report Session

-The European Journal of Paediatric Surgery will normally have first choice for publication for those abstracts which have been presented at the Congress.
+The European Journal of Paediatric Surgery will have first choice for publication for those abstracts which have been presented at the Congress.
 Authors of accepted abstracts (oral and poster presentations) will be expected to submit manuscripts for consideration.
-The Publication Committee will decide which manuscripts are accepted for publication in the congress issue.
+The Publication Committee will decide on manuscripts to be accepted for publication in the congress issue.
 Please note that rejected abstracts of the congress which were not presented will be allowed to be submitted to the journal in the conventional way.
 Online identification as a EUPSA manuscript using the appropriate box is mandatory for the review by members of the EUPSA Scientific Office.

-Deadline for receipt of manuscripts is May 15th, 2019.
-Please submit your manuscripts electronically to https://mc.manuscriptcentral.com/ejps.
-Please direct any queries on submitted manuscripts or the submission process to: Prof. Benno UreEditor in Chief European Journal of Pediatric Surgery e-mail: email@example.com.
+Deadline for receipt of manuscripts is May 8th, 2023.
+Please submit your manuscripts online to https://mc.manuscriptcentral.com/ejps.
+Please direct any queries on submitted manuscripts or the submission process to: Benno Ure, MD, Editor in Chief, European Journal of Pediatric Surgery e-mail: email@example.com.

 Manuscripts of case report abstracts accepted can be submitted to European Journal of Paediatric Surgery Reports.
 Selected manuscripts will be published free of charge.
 Manuscripts should be submitted to http://mc.manuscriptcentral.com/ejpsreports before May 8th, 2023.
 Please direct any queries on submitted manuscripts or the submission process to: Martin Lacher, MD, Editor in Chief, European Journal of Pediatric Surgery Reports e-mail: Martin.Lacher@medizin.uni-leipzig.de .